siriobalmelli/xdpacket/README.md

 1. Documentation and man pages

-1. checksums validated in all cases
+1. checksums validated in all cases (IPv6)

+1. process rule expiry

 1. REPL reworked for CLI style usability
     - backspace